 The Role of the Immune System

-- Bloating and gas: If your baby seems uncomfortable or is excessively gassy or bloated, especially after feedings, this could be a sign of a milk allergy.
+- Bloating and gas: If your baby seems uncomfortable or is excessively gassy or bloated, especially after feedings, this could be a sign of a cow’s milk allergy.

 - Colic: Persistent crying and discomfort, especially post-feeding, can be a sign.
 It’s heartbreaking to see, but knowing the cause helps in addressing it the right way.